Here’s our gallery of shiplap bathroom ideas with an assortment of design styles and finishes.

 UPVC shiplap, though, is rigid in form and not flexible like PVC, which can be a downside when installing bathrooms with complicated layouts.

-But, overall, UPVC shiplap should be included in the list of choices for a bathroom shiplap, especially for owners with a bigger budget, as UPVC costs more than PVC.
+But, overall, UPVC panels should be included in the list of choices for a bathroom shiplap, especially for owners with a bigger budget, as UPVC costs more than PVC.

 An MDF with an MR or moisture-resistant property is recommended, as it is infused with resins that prevent that material from absorbing water.
-An MDF shiplap has been around as a building material with a wide range of colors and designs available.
+An MDF shiplap has been around as a building material with many colors and designs available.

-Composite – These panels are made from a mixture of wood fibers and plastic and are designed to mimic the look of real wood shiplap while being resistant to Moisture, mold, and rot.
-They are also available in a range of colors and finishes and can be installed with a similar tongue and groove system.
+Composite – These panels are made from a mixture of wood fibers and plastic and are designed to mimic the look of real wood while being resistant to moisture, mold, and rot.
+They are also available in various colors and finishes and can be installed with a similar tongue and groove system.

-Tile Shiplap – Whether made from porcelain or ceramic, tile shiplap comes in various designs.
-Highly durable and resistant to Moisture, tile shiplap is great for wall shiplap installation.
-It is also easy to clean and maintain, as it can be wiped down with a damp cloth or mop.
+Tile Shiplap – Whether made from porcelain or ceramic, tile these materials have various designs.
+Highly durable and resistant to moisture, tile shiplap is great for wall installation in various rooms.
+These farmhouse-style tiles are also easy to clean and maintain, as they can be wiped down with a damp cloth or mop.

-- Material – if you’re using PVC, moisture isn’t really a problem.
+- Material – if you’re using PVC, moisture isn’t a problem.

-- Ventilation – this also affects how you boards will be able to hold up against moisture exposure.
-A well-ventilated bathroom won’t have much problems with warping or molds on their shiplap walls.
+- Ventilation – this also affects how your boards will be able to hold up against moisture exposure.
+A well-ventilated bathroom won’t have many problems with warping or molds on their shiplap walls.

-- Seal & Finish – if you ensure your material has been properly filled, sanded, finished and sealed, there shouldn’t be much problems with moisture.
+- Seal & Finish – if you ensure your material has been properly filled, sanded, finished, and sealed, there shouldn’t be many problems with moisture.
 Choose a durable paint finish, such as a marine-grade acrylic enamel, to make sure it will hold up against moisture!

-Ensuring a proper finish and sealing of your shiplap will definitely help prolong and protect it.
-If you don’t fill and seal your materials properly, then any effort to keep it dry won’t protect it from possible mold build-up or warping, so make sure you get it right from installation.
+Ensuring a proper finish and sealing of your shiplap will help prolong and protect it.
+If you don’t fill and seal your materials properly, any effort to keep them dry won’t protect them from mold build-up or warping, so make sure you get it right from installation.

-The minimum protection should be to use a primer and a semigloss paint to cover the wood.
-However, for added protection against moisture its advisable to use a marine grade polyurethane.
+The minimum protection should be using primer and semigloss paint to cover the wood.
+However, for added protection against moisture, it’s advisable to use a marine-grade polyurethane.

-For more related designs check out our gallery of shiplap dining room ideas here.
+For more related shiplap ideas, check out our gallery of shiplap dining room ideas here.